Venues of the 2002 Winter Olympics: Park City Mountain Resort

-The Peaks Ice Arena
+Peaks Ice Arena

-The Peaks Ice Arena is located 43 mi south of downtown Salt Lake City, in Provo, Utah.
+Peaks Ice Arena is located 43 mi south of downtown Salt Lake City, in Provo, Utah.
 Provo was chosen as the site for an Olympic venue because the leaders of Utah County refused to support Utah's 1989 Olympic referendum unless they were promised at least one Olympic event would be held in the county.
 Originally, county leaders wanted the speed skating oval built somewhere in Provo, or on the campus of Utah Valley Community College; others suggested the Games' closing ceremony be held at Brigham Young University's Cougar Stadium.
 After the 1989 Olympic referendum passed and Salt Lake City lost its 1991 bid to host the 1998 Winter Olympics, the Utah Sports Authority and Provo City decided to wait until Salt Lake City bid again for the 2002 Winter Olympics before beginning construction on the arena.

 After Salt Lake City won the 2002 Olympic bid in 1995, planning began again for what venue Utah County would host, and an ice sheet was decided upon.
 On September 17, 1997, ground was broken for construction of the new arena.
 It was to be a 80400 sqft building, with two ice sheets side by side.
 One ice sheet would have seating for about 2,000 spectators while the other would seat 300.
 By the time ground was broken, the price had increased to $8.5 million, $1.5 million more than originally planned, paid for by Seven Peaks.
 After construction had already begun, the SLOC decided to host hockey events at the new arena rather than using Utah Valley State College's McKay Center.
 The SLOC would contribute $5.25 million towards the project, whose cost had just jumped to $10.75 million, with the addition of 12 locker rooms instead of four, 8,000 seats (2,300 of which would be permanent), and other minor expansions to the original plan.